AtikHasan16/loanlink/README.md

 ## 🙏 Acknowledgments

-- Special thanks to all contributors and testers
+- Special thanks to all supporters
 - Built with modern React and Node.js best practices
 - Inspired by real-world microfinance challenges